britram/taps-transports/draft-ietf-taps-transports.md

 Transport Protocols and upper layer protocols can use received ICMP messages to help them take appropriate decisions when network or endpoint errors are reported.
-For example to implement, ICMP-based Path MTU discovery {{RFC1191}}{{RFC1981}}
+For example, to implement, ICMP-based Path MTU discovery {{RFC1191}}{{RFC1981}}
 or assist in Packetization Layer Path MTU Discovery (PMTUD) {{RFC4821}}.
-Such reactions to received messages need to protects from off-path data injection
+Such reactions to received messages need to protect from off-path data injection
-{{I-D.ietf-tsvwg-rfc5405bis}}, avoiding an application receiving packets that were created by an unauthorized third party.
+{{I-D.ietf-tsvwg-rfc5405bis}}, to avoid an application receiving packets created by an unauthorized third party.
 An application therefore needs to ensure that all messages are appropriately validated, by checking the payload of the messages to ensure these are received in response to actually transmitted traffic (e.g., a reported error condition that corresponds to a